realworldocaml/book/en/02-guided-tour.md

 element of a list and the remainder of that list.

-If you try the above example in the toplevel, however, you'll see that it spits out an error:
+If you try the above example in the toplevel, however, you'll see that it spits out a warning:

 ```ocaml
     Characters 25-69: